determined-ai/determined/docs/setup-cluster/k8s/setup-multiple-resource-managers.rst

  WebUI
 *******

-In the WebUI, the resource manager name is visible for each resource pool.
+In the WebUI, the resource manager's associated cluster name is visible for each resource pool.

 To view resource managers:

 -  In the WebUI, navigate to the cluster view.
--  Each resource pool card displays **Resource Manager Name**.
+-  Each resource pool card displays **Cluster Name**.

 This field helps identify whether a resource pool is managed locally or by another manager, tagged as “Remote” if defined in the :ref:`master-config-reference` file.